-Locals wearing ANC regalia and Griqua traditional outfits chanted songs while others touched the statue, which was covered in a blanket.
+THERE were celebrations and happiness when the statue of Adam Kok III arrived in a small truck at the Kokstad town last Sunday afternoon.
+Locals with ANC regalia and Griqua traditional outfits chanted songs while others touched the statue, which was covered in a blanket.

-Gathered 5 km away from the town, the community waited almost an hour for the statue and, when it did arrive, local Griqua community leaders prayed to welcome the spirit of Adam Kok and the statue.
-There was a motorcade of Griqua officials with the community of Kokstad led by Greater Kokstad Municipality (GKM) mayor Bheki Mtolo as well as councillors.
+They waited almost an hour for the statue to arrive, 5km away from Kokstad.
+When it arrived, local Griqua community leaders prayed to welcome the spirit of Adam Kok and the statue in Kokstad town.
+There was a motorcade of Griqua officials and the community of Kokstad led by Greater Kokstad Municipality (GKM) mayor Bheki Mtolo as well as councillors.

-In outlining heritage activities this month, GKM mayor Bheki Mtolo said there would be a sports tournament for social cohesion on September 22 and a cultural festival the following day.
+In outlining heritage activities this month, GKM mayor Bheki Mtolo said there would be a sport tournament for social cohesion on September 22 and cultural festival the following day.

-He said the municipality building, known as the GF Hynes building, will also be renamed after Adam Kok III.
-He added that there are many municipal buildings that need to be renamed.
+He said the municipality building which was known as GF Hynes building will also be renamed after Adam Kok III.
+He added that there are many municipal halls and buildings that needed to be renamed.

 “History needs to be restored and recognised,” said Mtolo.
 He also denied claims of renaming the Kokstad town and the municipality.